Power Supplies Explained: Wattage, Efficiency and Why Cheap Ones Kill PCs

 Power Supplies Explained Wattage, Efficiency And Safety Conclusion

-You now have power supply wattage and efficiency explained clearly, without marketing noise.
+You now have power supply wattage and efficiency explained clearly.
 A PSU is not a place to gamble.
 It is the one part that touches everything else.
 Calm power keeps expensive hardware alive.
 Boring power is good power.
 And cheap power is usually how builds die.

 Got something to say?